Skip to content ↓

 Pretend play

-Drawing on the 'Funds of knowledge' research (Moll et al., 1992), leaving it open children to draw on their personal cultural knowledge and self-initiate pretend play can result in more meaningful and richer play than any planned and resourced by adults.
+Drawing on the 'Funds of knowledge' research (Moll et al., 1992), leaving it open to children to draw on their personal cultural knowledge and self-initiated pretend play can result in more meaningful and richer play than any planned and resourced by adults.
 It will also often include a focus on communicating about aspects of mathematics (Worthington, 2018; Worthington & van Oers, 2016).

-* In England there is no requirement that adults should plan
+* In England there is no requirement that adults should plan and resource pretend play.

 References